-Of course we all know that law companies
+Of course we all know that too many law companies

 typically will have minimal concern for welders.
-Class action law suits put millions
+Class action law suits will put most of the money

-into the hands of lawers, drive some good companies out of buisness and at the
+into the hands of lawers and often drives some good companies out of buisness.
+At the

-end of the day those that are injured are often simply pawns for legal greed.
+end of the day in America, those that are injured or killed in the work place are often simply pawns for legal greed.

 If you feel that you suffered from weld smoke issues, I would recommend you sue

 for your self and if you want justice you may need to leave the USA.
 See below.

 Win a Skirmish in Federal Court

 federal court in Cleveland has indicated it will allow plaintiffs' lawyers to